ArsenyBochkarev/OpenJDK-RISCV-Intrinsics/docs/benchmarks/micro/cpu/riscv/riscv_intrinsics_overview.md

      0 ( 0,0%) _updateBytesAdler32 (disabled)
 ```

-all tests were run on
+All tests were run on

 ```
 openjdk version "22" 2024-03-19